Now is the time for you to write & publish a book

 Now I'm a bestselling author who's appeared a clue in the New York Times crossword puzzle and has won awards, gone on international tours, and met readers who've been impacted by my work.
 And I've taken all of the lessons that I've developed over the years, based on what I've learned about pre-writing, writing, and publishing—specifically for the ambitious unheard and those living with limitations.

-IT teaches the framework from pre-writing to publication, while being designed for writers living with chronic illness, disability, or other limitations.
+It teaches the framework for moving your personal nonfiction from pre-writing to publication, while being designed for writers living with chronic illness, disability, or other limitations.

 I once invested a large sum to attend a reportedly high-caliber business conference.
 Once there, I realized that my physical limitations meant that the schedule—a jam-packed, day-long experience—was not created for someone like me.
 I couldn't lie down.
 I couldn't say, "Time out.
 Let me rest and come back later."

-But what I did realize was that if ever created a way for marginalized students to learn about personal nonfiction, I would try to make it accessible.
-Live transcriptions.
-Recordings.
-Voxer office hours, so that students don't have to be in a certain place at a certain time.
-Co-writing sessions for people to attend via Zoom.
+But what I did realize was that if ever created a way for marginalized students to learn about personal nonfiction, I would try to make it accessible with live transcriptions and recordings so that students don't have to be in a certain place at a certain time.

 I BUILT THE WRITING ACADEMY I WISH I'D HAD.